What is the technological singularity?

 How close are we to the technological singularity?

 The timeline for reaching the technological singularity is a subject of much debate among experts, with predictions varying widely based on different assumptions and models of technological growth.
 Ray Kurzweil, one of the most vocal proponents of the singularity, has famously predicted that the singularity is near and will happen by 2045.
-His prediction is based on trends like Moore's law and the increasing rate of technological advancements in fields such as computing, AI and biotechnology.
+His prediction is based on trends such as Moore's law and the increasing rate of technological advancements in fields such as computing, AI and biotechnology.

 Other experts are more skeptical or propose different timelines.
 Some suggest that while AI will continue to advance, the complexities and unforeseen challenges of achieving superintelligence might delay the singularity beyond this century, if it happens at all.
 Technological, ethical and regulatory challenges might all potentially slow the pace of AI development.